jtak93/project_4/readme.md

 however, this led to a problem with herokus deployment.
 First, I handled user sign up and login using JSON web tokens.
 This was the only smooth part of development.
 I began to add features to my trello board and todo list and began tackling the list one by one.
 I developed by feature, going back and forth between the front and back end.

 Some time into development, I ran into many complications and problems with my data model structures and began to restructure.
-Im not finished yet....
-(TODO: rest of project)
+I then began to work on the display of information from the server side to the client side.
+This was mainly done using AJAX calls on a server API.
+From there, I began to query different results to implement filtering features and also worked on styling the pages.
+I still need to work on some of the business logic/payout system and also need to incorporate real time data from a third party API.

 ## Installation
 Use